BreezyPixels — KarmaCaptain Reddit marketing client

 Questions we hear most.

-Yes — always, no exceptions.
-We operate 100% within Reddit's Terms of Service and within each individual subreddit's rules.
-We do not buy Reddit accounts, automate posting, vote-manipulate, sock-puppet, or use anything Reddit's admins consider abusive.
-Every comment is written by a real human on an aged, organically-grown account that has a genuine posting history across multiple subreddits.
-We disclose affiliations where the rules require it, respect every moderator's removal decisions, and back off the moment a sub asks us to.
-Operating cleanly is the entire reason our placements survive long-term and continue driving traffic for years — anyone cutting corners gets their accounts banned and their work erased.
+Yes, always.
+We operate inside Reddit's Terms of Service and inside each subreddit's rules.
+We don't buy accounts, automate posting, vote-manipulate, sock-puppet, or use anything Reddit's admins consider abusive.
+Every comment is written by a human on an aged account with a real, organic posting history across multiple subreddits.
+Operating cleanly is the only reason our placements survive long-term.
+Anyone cutting corners gets their accounts banned and their work erased.

-We don't promise zero risk — anyone who tells you that is lying.
-What we do promise is that we know how to operate inside Reddit's rules and how to avoid the patterns that get accounts flagged.
+We know how to operate inside Reddit's rules and how to avoid the patterns that get accounts flagged.
 Every comment is human-written and posted from aged, high-karma accounts with natural posting histories.
-We respect each subreddit's rules, never automate posting, and run client approval on every post.
-Our post-survival rate is 90%+, and any post that does get removed inside 45 days, we replace at no charge.
+We follow each subreddit's rules, run client approval on every post, and never automate.

-Reddit ads disappear the day you stop paying and don't rank on Google.
+Reddit ads are notoriously one of the worst returning paid ad platforms on the internet.
+Not to mention, they disappear the day you stop paying and never rank on Google.
+Reddit users as a whole are extremely anti-promotion, and don't respond well to non-organic recommendations for products and services.
 Our work compounds: a single thread that ranks top-3 for "best [your category]" can drive qualified traffic for years.
-Different product, different math.
+Completely different product.

 Day 1.
-Most agencies and SEO consultants will tell you to expect results in 6–12 months — that's because they're trying to rank brand-new content from scratch.
+Most agencies and SEO consultants tell you to expect results in 6–12 months because they're trying to rank brand-new content from scratch.
 We don't do that.
 We hijack threads that already rank on page-1 of Google for your buyer keywords.
-Our placement comments get indexed alongside those existing top-ranked threads within hours.
-By the end of week one, your brand mentions are appearing in real search results for the queries your buyers actually run.
-No waiting.
-No 6-month SEO ramp.
+Our placement comments get indexed alongside those threads within hours.
+By the end of week one, your brand mentions are showing up in search for the queries your buyers run.
+No six-month SEO ramp involved.

-Traditional SEO takes 6–12 months to see meaningful rankings, costs tens of thousands in content + backlink spend, and competitors can outrank you any time they outspend you.
-Our approach is the inverse: we plug your brand into Reddit threads that ALREADY rank — meaning your brand visibility starts on Day 1, the rankings are owned by Reddit's domain authority (not yours, so they're hard for competitors to displace), and the work compounds rather than competes.
-It's the fastest path to Google visibility that exists today.
+Traditional SEO takes 6–12 months to see meaningful rankings, costs tens of thousands in content and backlink spend, and competitors can outrank you any time they decide to outspend you.
+Our approach is the inverse: we plug your brand into Reddit threads that ALREADY rank.
+Visibility starts on Day 1, the rankings sit on Reddit's domain (which means competitors can't easily displace them), and the work compounds.
+It's the fastest way to get into Google we know of.

-Almost certainly yes — but it doesn't actually matter.
-The moment your buyer Googles a question in your category or asks ChatGPT for a recommendation, Reddit threads are what they're reading.
-They don't need to be Reddit users.
-The threads we rank intercept them on Google and AI answers.
+Almost certainly.
+But it doesn't actually matter either way.
+The moment your buyer Googles a question in your category or asks ChatGPT for a recommendation, Reddit threads are what they read.
+They don't need to be Reddit users themselves.
+The threads we rank intercept them on Google and inside the AI answers.

-Every retainer comes with a Slack channel for ongoing communication, a weekly performance report covering every post, comment, ranking position, and engagement metric, plus a monthly performance review tied to revenue impact.
-You always know exactly what's working and what's next.
+Every retainer comes with a weekly performance report emailed to you covering every post, comment, ranking position, and engagement metric, plus a monthly review tied to revenue impact.
+You always know what's working and where to push next.

 We bury it.
-We create new positive threads engineered to outrank the negative content on Google, and where appropriate we run formal removal outreach to moderators.
-Most clients see negative content drop off page-1 within 60 days.
+We create new positive threads built to outrank the negative content on Google, and where it makes sense we run formal removal outreach to moderators directly.
+Most clients see the negative content drop off page-1 within 60 days.

 You walk away with everything we built.
-The Reddit threads ranking for you on Google stay ranked — most keep producing qualified buyer traffic for 3–5+ years with zero ongoing work.
-Your branded authority account is yours; we hand over the credentials.
-Same with your branded subreddit and any AI citations we created.
+The Reddit threads ranking for you on Google stay ranked, and most keep producing qualified buyer traffic for 3–5+ years with no ongoing work.
+The branded authority account is yours; we hand you the credentials.
+Same with the branded subreddit and any AI citations we created.
 All of it stays.

-We do work with startups and pre-revenue companies — as long as you have the funding to run the engagement.
-The honest caveat: results vary.
-If you haven't hit product-market fit yet, we don't know what your conversion rate or LTV looks like, which means we can't predict or promise the kind of revenue numbers we'd quote a more established business.
-We can drive qualified buyers to your site and get your brand mentioned in the threads they're reading — but turning that traffic into revenue depends on a funnel that's already converting.
-If you're willing to assume that risk, we're happy to work with you.
+We do work with startups and pre-revenue companies, as long as you have the funding to run the engagement.
+The honest caveat is that results vary.
+If you haven't hit product-market fit yet, we don't know what your conversion rate or LTV looks like, which means we can't predict or promise the kind of revenue numbers we'd quote an established business.
+We can drive qualified buyers to your site and get your brand mentioned in the threads they're reading.
+Turning that traffic into revenue depends on a funnel that's already converting.
+If you're willing to take on that risk, we're happy to work with you.

 No. Billed monthly via Stripe, ACH, or wire.
 Cancel any time with 30 days notice.